Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5600 should theoretically perform a lot faster than the GeForce GTX 750 in general. (explain)
+Memory BandwidthThe Radeon RX 5600 should theoretically be much faster than the GeForce GTX 750 overall. (explain)

-Texel RateThe Radeon RX 5600 is a lot (more or less 439%) better at texture filtering than the GeForce GTX 750. (explain)
+Texel RateThe Radeon RX 5600 should be a lot (about 439%) faster with regards to anisotropic filtering than the GeForce GTX 750. (explain)

-Pixel RateThe Radeon RX 5600 will be quite a bit (approximately 439%) better at full screen anti-aliasing than the GeForce GTX 750, and capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe Radeon RX 5600 will be quite a bit (approximately 439%) better at AA than the GeForce GTX 750, and will be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison